rkp8000/wind_tunnel/README.md

 ### Data

+Download and compile the relevant database from the Dryad Digital Repository: https://doi.org/10.5061/dryad.n0b8m .

+To view and access the data:

 Install MySQL database (e.g., through https://www.mamp.info/en/)
 (Note: to access phpMyAdmin (database GUI) through the MAMP start page, on MAMP window click Preferences, and change PHP version to 7.0.x)